staugaard/resque/README.markdown

 The `after_fork` hook will be run in the child process and is passed the current job.
 Any changes you make, therefor, will only live as long as the job currently being processes.

+And before terminating a fork:

+    Resque.before_child_exit do
+      puts "CALL ME BEFORE YOU DIE"
+    end

+The `before_child_exit` hook will be run in the child process just before the child process terminates.

 All hooks can also be set using a setter, e.g.